 UUIDs or user-defined object names can be stored in applications, in documents or in a database.
 There are no restrictions as to where or how the UUIDs or user-defined object names are stored.

 As with any technology there are different ways to implement technical concepts.
 Some object storage solutions are built on top of file systems or employ single points of failure like controller nodes, management nodes or metadata databases.
 Pure object storage does not have a file system, metadata database or any single points of failure.
-Pure object storage is the only way to provide uncomplicated, massive scale since all bottlenecks are remover and complexity is automatically managed by the software as the system grows.
+Pure object storage is the only way to provide uncomplicated, massive scale since all bottlenecks are removed and complexity is automatically managed by the software as the system grows.

 Swarm protects data through Elastic Content Protection (ECP) that provides the storage industry’s most comprehensive data protection functionality and enables you to match the right storage durability and SLA to individual users or apps, optimize data center footprint, and enhance data accessibility regardless of content size, capacity or number of data centers.
 ECP is the only data protection scheme to provide the choice and movement between replication and erasure coding, simultaneously available on the same node with automated migration from one protection scheme to the other.
 The result is a storage solution that dynamically adapts storage capacity utilization and object count based on your business, retention or accessibility requirements.